Skip to main content

 There are various meanings associated with pussy willow.

-It also symbolises recovery from illness.
+It is known as a symbol of motherhood, and it also symbolises recovery from illness.

 10. Bring the Beauty of Flowers to Your Home at Easter